Message from Director

 Director, JSPS London

-To achieve our aims it is very necessary to work closely with partner organizations such as the Royal Society, the British Academy, the Research Councils, the British Council, as well as UK universities.
-We also work with the Embassy of Japan and other Japanese Governmental agencies in London such as the Japan External Trade Organization (JETRO), the Japan Foundation, the Japan Local Government Centre (JLGC), Japan Sport Council (JSC) and the Japanese Chamber of Commerce and Industry (JCCI).
+One of the many ways in which we achieve our aims is by working closely with partner organisations such as the Royal Society, the British Academy, the Research Councils, the British Council, HEFCE, QAA and UUK, as well as the UK universities.
+In addition we work on a Japanese Governmental level, for instance with the Science and Technology Task Force in the UK, besides cooperating with the London diplomatic science community.
+We also work with the Japanese Embassy and other Japanese Governmental agencies in London such as JETRO, the Japan Foundation, the Japanese Local Government Centre (JLGC), JNTO and the Japanese Chamber of Commerce and Industry in the UK (JCCI).

 We make it our principle aim to foster a relationship of confidence and trust in the international scientific community.
-I believe that knowledge and technological breakthroughs, which have been attained through sustaining these strong linkages, will overcome global problems.
+It is hoped that through sustaining these strong linkages, knowledge and technological breakthroughs will be developed to overcome global problems.